 When visibility and hearing are a priority, these protection devices are a great option.
 They leave the ears exposed and don’t obstruct the animal’s ability to see, eat, and hear.
 The guard contains clear plastic and covers the animal’s face, resembling mask-type protection.
 These protectors still allow the animal to eat, play, drink, and even use doggy doors with freedom.
 This device would be most beneficial for specific injuries and issues on the face and head area of cats and dogs.
 These options might be beneficial for blind dogs that are prone to bumping into objects.
 The Optivisor and Novaguard come in a variety of face shapes (7 sizes for dogs with short snouts, three sizes for dogs with long snouts, and 6 sizes for normal snouts).

-The Optivsor and Novaguard seem to be somewhat uncomfortable for the pet, but may be a great option for certain, specific cases.
+The Optivsor and Novaguard seem to be somewhat uncomfortable for the pet, but maybe a great option for certain, specific cases.

 7. TCOA Soft E-Fabric Collar

 One reason why the E-collar isn’t always ideal is the clear level of discomfort.
-The TCOA Soft E-Fabric collar represents the shape and function of the traditional protective cone, but is made of soft, lightweight fabric that allows the animal to have full movement.
+The TCOA Soft E-Fabric collar represents the shape and function of the traditional protective cone but is made of soft, lightweight fabric that allows the animal to have full movement.
 This water-resistant cone is flexible and should minimize accidents and issues reaching the dog bowl.
 The collar is tied together with a ribbon made of smooth fabric that requires a double-knot in order to stay on the animal.
 The TCOA Soft-E Collar comes in 5 sizes that are suitable for both cats and dogs.

 Because of the flexibility with this product, the cone collar can sometimes flip over.
-This could allow the dog full access to any injured area.
+This could allow the dog full access to an injured area.
 Supervision might be a smart idea to prevent the pet from reaching the area if the cone flips over.
 The Soft E-Fabric Collar would be most effective on a relaxed dog that has an injury on the back or upper extremities.

 Sometimes an alternative to the cone can be made at home.
 Bandages, boxer shorts, booties, and baby onesies can help keep injured areas protected.
 These alternatives should be consulted with your veterinarian before using them.